-An example project for your Human resources Strategy could be: Utilise the 9-Box Talent Grid for employee retention or 360 degrees feedback communication exchange between employer and employee
+An example project for your Human Resources Strategy could be: Utilize the 9-Box Talent Grid for employee retention or 360-degree feedback communication exchange between employer and employee.

-Both projects again fall under talent acquisition and directly link to how your organization can create the best environment for your employees, whilst ensuring that the employees you recruit are people who want to specifically apply for a job within your organization because of its reputation and brand image.
+Both projects fall under talent acquisition and are directly related to how your organization can create the best environment for your employees while ensuring that the employees you recruit are people who want to work for your organization because of its reputation and brand image.

-Under Cascade, the creation of dashboards and snapshots are available.
-Predominantly focusing on dashboards, these visual tools can assist in graphically tracking the progress of set KPIs and projects.
-By adding a 'widget' you have the ability to graph out your measurable target and more specifically choose which target you want to focus on.
-Not all KPI's have to be graphed if they aren't of huge priority or relevance at the moment.
-This tool is a great way of keeping your team accountable and on top of their tasks at hand.
+Under Cascade, the creation of dashboards and snapshots is available.
+These visual tools, which mostly focus on dashboards, can help track the progress of KPIs and projects graphically.
+By adding a 'widget', you have the ability to graph out your measurable target and, more specifically, choose which target you want to focus on.
+Not all KPIs have to be tracked if they aren't of huge priority or relevance at the moment.
+This tool is a great way to keep your team accountable and on top of the tasks at hand.

 Using dashboards in your Human Resources strategy will help your management team keep track of employee performance and gain a better understanding of what seems to attract employees to your organization and what changes could be made.
-For example. using a graphical table to track projects like 360-degree feedback and seeing how much of the project is implemented can allow employers to gain feedback as to whether or not the project is successful and does boost employee morale, efficiency, and productivity.
-This will prove to be a great way to make quick changes to your business core activities relating to human resources strategy without having huge implications on your expenses.
+For example, using a graphical table to track projects like 360-degree feedback and seeing how much of the project is implemented can allow employers to gain feedback as to whether or not the project is successful and boosts employee morale, efficiency, and productivity.
+This will prove to be a great way to make quick changes to your business's core activities relating to human resources strategy without having huge implications on your expenses.